npm/policies/conduct.md

 sexual images, and/or sexually explicit lanugage in public spaces;
-threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact;
+and unwelcome sexual attention.

 ## Acceptable Package Content